 Stay Up-to-Date on Laws and Legislations

 One way to stay updated on landlord-tenant laws is to join local landlord associations or attend educational seminars on landlord tenant law.
-Regularly reviewing your lease agreements and rental policies can also help ensure that they're up-to-date and in compliance with current rules and regulations.
+Regularly reviewing your lease agreements and rental policies can also help ensure that they're up-to-date and in compliance with current lease rules and regulations.

 By staying informed on landlord-tenant laws, you can help ensure you comply with all legal requirements and avoid potential legal issues.
 It's important to prioritize the safety and well-being of your renters while also protecting your own interests and your rental.